 Working with travel agencies to increase revenue to your hotel brand can be direct to key travel agencies, through travel consortia or travel management companies.
 GSA’s will have existing relationships with these agencies, and developing these relationships from a distance is time consuming and expensive.

 GSA’s will also have a client base of tour operators and Online Tour Operators (OTA’s) and will make sure that your hotel brand is prominently featured in their brochures or online.

 The agency will also have a corporate client list and will partner with the hotel company for corporate RFP’s and MICE (meetings, incentives, conferences and exhibitions).

 A General Sales Agency in the travel industry is making sales calls to key clients or potential new clients.
 The GSA can do that by visiting clients, through webinars, at travel related trade shows or inviting the clients to their office for training sessions.

 GSA’s will also recommend that key clients visit your hotel brands.
 They will partner with airlines and set up a sales mission to see the key properties of your hotel brand.

 Some hotel brands will want to make an annual visit to the international market.
 The GSA will organize all client visits, transportation and events so that the hotel company has a great ROI on their international visit.

 While large and global hotel companies generally have global sales offices in most countries, regional hotel companies often are at a disadvantage.
 To compete on a global basis regional hotel brands reach out to GSA’s to support them in international markets.

 Looking for a trusted partner to help your hotel increase sales?
-CWW provides hotel and resort companies with access to a professional hotel sales team in international markets.
+Connect Worldwide provides hotel and resort companies with access to a professional hotel sales team in international markets.
 In addition our Tourism and Destination branch has the specialized experience to help increase visitation through a strategic combination of expertise in consumer and travel trade branding, digital innovation and media expertise, event management and promotional activities.
 Contact us to learn more.